umeshkumarbj/README-Files/Shared-apps-lib/README.md

 # Installation

-bash
 npm install @nice-ccf/shared-apps-lib

 Usage

 1. Import necessary modules:

-JavaScript
     import {
       ICXoneAgentIntegration,
       ClickToActCallback,
       CXoneAgentStateData,
       CXoneScreenPopData,
       CXoneVoiceContactData,
       CXoneDigitalContactData,
       LocaleChangeCallback,
       CXoneDigitalEventType,
       CXoneDigitalContactStatus,
       CXonePartnerPresenceSyncRule,
       CXonePartnerDetailsCallback,
     } from '@nice-ccf/shared-apps-lib';

     Import other relevant functionalities as needed (e.g., CXoneDigitalContactData, PartnerDetailsCallback, CXoneAgentStateData, CXoneDigitalEventType etc.,)

 2. Initialize CXone Client:

-JavaScript
    const cxoneClient = CXoneClient.instance;
    await cxoneClient.init('your_authorization_token'); // Replace with your actual token

 3. Leverage SDK functionalities:

     Refer to the official documentation (link to be provided) for detailed usage examples on specific features like CXoneDigitalContactData, PartnerDeailsCallback, CXoneAgentStateDate, CXoneDigitalEvnetType etc., Explore the available classes and methods within the library to interact with CXone shared-apps-libs functionalities.

-# Documentation

-Compatibility and Usage
+# Compatibility and Usage

 This SDK is likely compatible with specific CXone ACD versions.
 Refer to the documentation for supported versions.